Astro-Sean/autophot/docs/source/autophot_instructions.rst

 .. note::

-   Commands to control source detection algorithim used for finding bright, isolated stars.
+   Commands to control source detection algorithm used for finding bright, isolated stars.
 This list of stars is used when building the PSF, finding the FWHM and solving for the WCS.